Share the story of an expedition

 Story themes affect everything from color scheme to typography to the basemap and symbology of an express map, all with a single click.
 You can switch between themes as much as you like while trying to decide which one is most aligned with your story, watching your content transform immediately.

-- In the header, click Preview.
+- On the ribbon, click Preview.